|

 of using their electricity, consider generating your own power.

-An off grid system consists of photovoltaic (PV) solar panels, a charge
+An off-grid system consists of photovoltaic (PV)

-controller, batteries and inverter.
 The solar panels convert solar energy

 to direct current (DC); a charge controller with a Maximum Power Point